NBA Experience: 16 years

 Going forward it is highly doubtful the Lakers will bring Theo back.
 His career could be over as he nears 40 and his health is a huge concern as well.
 Ratliff made his mark in the NBA as a shot blocking, low post defender with a limited offensive game.
 All of the aforementioned qualities were exactly what the Lake Show lacked off the bench – except for the limited offense as there was plenty of that without Ratliff.
 Kupchak will most definitely have to address the need for another big once the lockout has been lifted.

-Topics: Theo Ratliff
+Tags: Theo Ratliff